 Are we on the right track?

-In summary, battleface was losing partnerships because sales data reporting and integration processes were rigid, manual and difficult to scale.
+In summary, battleface was losing partnerships because the sales data reporting and integration processes were rigid, manual and difficult to scale.
 This created a frustrating experience for both partners and our internal team.

 Research takeaways